lucassrg/oci-nginx-tls13/README.md

 There are 3 variables file on the playbook:

-- `default.yml`: contains domain and SSL certificate variables
+- `default.yml`: contains variables for DNS domain and SSL configuration.
 - `os_OracleLinux8.yml`: contains variables with the package names/versions used on Oracle Linux 8.
 - `os_Ubuntu20.yml`: contains variables with the package names/versions used on Ubuntu 20.